-(1) Amounts shown as calculated as a percentage of the base salary approved by the Committee for fiscal 2017.
-With the exception of Mr. Greaney, the incentive actually earned by each NEO (as shown in the Summary Compensation Table) is based on the base salary actually earned in fiscal 2017.
-The incentive actually earned for Mr. Greaney is based on his base salary in effect as of the end of fiscal 2017.
+- (1) Amounts shown as calculated as a percentage of the base salary approved by the Committee for fiscal 2019.
+The incentive actually earned by each NEO (as shown in the Summary Compensation Table) is based on the base salary actually earned in fiscal 2019. - (2) In connection with his appointment as the Company's Vice President, Finance, and Chief Financial Officer, the target incentive opportunity for Mr. Arens was increased from 40% to 45%. - (3) Ms. Sides' employment with the Company began on November 1, 2018.

-Fiscal Year 2016 Performance Objectives.
-Performance under the annual incentive plan was based upon the achievement of financial objectives and strategic objectives.
+Fiscal Year 2019 Performance Objectives.
+Performance under the annual incentive plan was based upon the achievement of financial objectives (weighted 60%) and strategic objectives (weighted 40%).
 The financial objectives for Messrs.
-Greaney, LaFrence, Maharaj and Phillips (our "corporate executives") were based entirely on corporate financial objectives (as described below).
-The financial objectives for Mr. Olson were a combination of the same corporate financial objectives and business unit revenue, each weighted as provided below.
-The strategic objectives (as described below) reflected our fiscal 2017 priorities.
-The Committee approved the targets for the financial objectives and the strategic objectives based on the board-approved annual operating plan for fiscal 2017.
+Arens, Maharaj, and Phillips, and Ms. Sides were based entirely on corporate financial objectives (as described below).
+The financial objectives for Mr. Greaney were a combination of the same corporate financial objectives and business unit revenue, each weighted as provided below.
+The strategic objectives (as described below) reflected our fiscal 2019 corporate priorities.
+The Committee approved the targets for the financial objectives and the strategic objectives based on the board-approved annual operating plan for fiscal 2019.

-The corporate financial objectives were specified levels of revenue and adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") (disclosed in the table below under the column titled "Actual Performance"), each weighted equally.
-The business unit financial objective for Mr. Olson was a specified level of revenue for our Medical Device business unit.
+The corporate financial objectives were specified levels of revenue (weighted approximately 66.7% of the financial objectives) and adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") (weighted approximately 33.3% of the financial objectives).
 The Committee determined that these objectives were appropriate because they are financial metrics that are widely used by management, our Board, investors, and analysts to evaluate our performance.
 In addition, each executive officer can contribute (directly or indirectly) to the achievement of these objectives.
+The business unit financial objective for Mr. Greaney was a specified level of revenue for our Medical Device business unit.
 The following table shows the weighting of the financial objectives and strategic objectives as a percentage of the total incentive opportunity for each of our NEOs:

-Fi
+F Financial Objectives

-Executive Corporate Revenue Corporate EBITDA Business Unit Revenue Strategic Objectives
+Strategic Objectives Corporate Revenue Corporate EBITDA Business Unit Revenue Strategic Objectives

-Gary Maharaj 30% 30% n/a 40%
+Gary R. Maharaj 40% 20% n/a 40%

-Thomas Greaney 30% 30% n/a 40%
+Timothy J. Arens 40% 20% n/a 40%

-Andrew LaFrence 30% 30% n/a 40%
+Thomas A. Greaney 20% 10% 30% 40%

-Charles Olson 15% 15% 30% 40%
+Bryan K. Phillips 40% 20% n/a 40%

-Bryan Phillips 30% 30% n/a 40%
+Teryl W. Sides 40% 20% n/a 40%